lixiang-lab/lixiang-lab.github.io/_pages/about.md

     <span class="highlight-key">Nanjing University</span>, where I am advised by
     <a href="https://www.yunligroup.org/">Prof. Yun Li</a> and
     <a href="https://changqiong.github.io/">Prof. Qiong Chang</a>.
-    I was admitted directly to the Ph.D. program after receiving my B.Eng. degree from Nanchang University through a merit-based recommendation and exemption from the national graduate entrance exam.
+    I was admitted directly to the Ph.D. program after receiving my B.Eng. degree from Nanchang University via a merit-based recommendation and exemption from the national graduate entrance exam.
   </p>
 </div>